LHentges/LHentges.github.io/README.md

 #### Personal

 I'm interested in the application of ai in genomics.
-Currently the focus of this space is on machine learning, but as it develops I hope to include more of this.
+Currently the focus of this space is on machine learning generally, but as it develops I hope to include more of this.

 <a href=#top>top</a>